-Although it is generally not a simple task handling the behavioural issues of a dog, it is particularly hectic to deal with an aggressive dog.
+Although it is generally not a simple task handling a dog’s behavioral issues, it is particularly hectic to deal with an aggressive dog.

 By Guest Blogger Alex Merashi

-The aggression can range from hostile barking at your neighbours and friends, to a heavily wrecked room.
-Even when it is an occasional growl, it is still nerve-racking to keep an aggressive dog for a pet.
+The aggression can range from hostile barking at your neighbors and friends to a heavily wrecked room.
+Even when it is an occasional growl, keeping an aggressive dog for a pet is still nerve-racking.

 The fortunate thing with dogs is that they can be trained and cultured to act otherwise.
-Therefore, how do you handle the aggressive behaviour in dogs, while still maintaining your calm?
+Therefore, how do you handle the aggressive behavior in dogs while still maintaining your calm?
 The following are different techniques on how to get it done without being rude:

 Any dog can become aggressive at any given point.
 In understanding this, the best way to begin handling your aggressive dog, whether or not the hostility came up all of a sudden, is to narrow down to the reason why your dog may be acting up.
-At this point, you are looking for any triggers that might resonate with the behavioural issues of your dog.
-Several reasons are to blame for the aggression your witness in your dog, among them, the following:
+At this point, you are looking for any triggers that might resonate with your dog’s behavioral issues.
+Several reasons are to blame for the aggression your witness in your dog.
+Among them, the following:

 – like with pain, illnesses make dogs very uncomfortable, taking away the pleasure to be around people and act friendly.